Treefrog/Handbook/Manual/absenteeism.md

 > If you are unexpectedly absent three weeks in a row, something is funky.
 It's time to chat with your Pod Leader.

 When a Frog’s absences are both high in number and the frequency of personal absences becomes excessive as compared to the company’s average or the absences establish a pattern, for example, Mondays, or several every week for weeks on end, the Frog’s absenteeism will be considered **excessive**.
 This can be for any rational or explainable reason (chronic car issues, or chronic traffic issues, or multiple weddings in a row - you name it) - it's still excessive, no matter how delicate or intricate or legitimate the excuse.
-Work shouldn't be antagonist towards life, but life choices (like living far away, or being deeply involved in 20 weddings or six theatrical events) shouldn't also cripple your paid productivity.
+Work shouldn't be antagonist towards life, but life choices (like living far away, or being deeply involved in 20 weddings or six theatrical events) shouldn't also cripple your professional productivity.

-Frogs with excessive absences will receive a letter that is issued by his or her [Pod Champion](manual/pod-champion.md) and that will detail attendance records and set performance expectations over a defined period of time.
+Frogs with excessive absences will receive a letter that is issued by your [Pod Champion](manual/pod-champion.md) and that will detail attendance records and set performance expectations over a defined period of time.

 If absences continue, a further meeting will be held to identify the reasons for the ongoing absences.
 Each case will be reviewed individually, and appropriate steps will be taken in accordance to the severity of the issue.